pawelstepien/css-grid-generator/readme.md

-Configurable base for generating CSS grid
+Configurable base for generating column based CSS grid

 To adjust number of columns and grid dimensions and margins tweak variables